ygg-m/angular-buzzfeed/README.md

 # 🚀 Access

-The website is hosted by `GitHub Pages` at: https://ygg-m.github.io/angular-buzzfeed/
+The website is hosted by `Netlify` at: https://angular-buzzfeed.netlify.app/angular-buzzfeed/

 # 🎯 Goals